-The Geography and History co-ordinators are also responsible for the ongoing monitoring cycle.
+The Humanities co-ordinator is also responsible for the ongoing monitoring cycle.
 Every term they will carry out book scrutinies, monitor planning for coverage and pupil voice interviews.
 Here feedback will be collected, evaluated and then shared with staff to help inform their planning.